-Here at Northern Lincolnshire and Goole NHS Foundation Trust, we’re not only committed to caring for you – we also do our bit to keep the planet healthy too.
+We’re not only committed to caring for you – we’re committed to improving recycling to help keep the planet healthy too.

 Earlier this year, we were the only hospital trust to be recognised by the judges in the Zero Waste Awards for our efforts to stop sending waste to landfill and reduce our environmental impact.